UniMath/agda-unimath/src/foundation-core/pullbacks.lagda.md

 ```

 Then the pasting `γ □ α` is a pullback if and only if `γ` is if and only if the
 pasting `γ □ β` is.
-Thus, in particular, we have the equivalence
+And, in particular, we have the equivalence

 \[ (A ×_X B) ×_Y C ≃ A ×_X (B ×_Y C). \]